Introductory Course of Practical Philosophy - details

 A ten-week starter course considering the philosophical ideas and questions affecting our everyday lives.
 Offered free via Zoom in the autumn term.

 Do any of us really know who we are?
 Or why?
 For thousands of years, philosophy has been searching for answers and seeking the truth in everything.
 Through Practical Philosophy we seek understanding not through theory, but from our own direct experience.
 Living life to the full.

-Enrol today for our stimulating and thought-provoking online course of ten weekly sessions, starting Monday 21st September.
+Enrol today for our stimulating and thought-provoking online course of ten weekly sessions.

-Classes are currently held online via Zoom and each one lasts 75mins.
+Classes are held online via Zoom and each one lasts 75mins.